Peft

 In short

 Peft — Parameter-efficient fine-tuning for large models on consumer hardware.
-Best for Researchers fine-tuning large language models on limited hardware, ML engineers deploying multiple task-specific adapters from a single base model, Students and hobbyists exploring fine-tuning on consumer GPUs.
+Best for Researchers fine-tuning large models on limited GPU memory, ML engineers deploying multiple task-specific adapters, Students and hobbyists exploring fine-tuning on consumer hardware.
 Free to use.

 We ran a structured research pass across product reviews, community discussions, and post-purchase forum threads to surface the patterns vendors won't publish themselves.
 Below: the recurring strengths, the hidden costs people mention most, and the cohort that consistently regrets adopting this tool.